mathinking/mathinking.github.io/_posts/2021-04-14-the-quest-for-prng.md

 Will DataLoader's implementation change?
 Maybe, maybe not.
 Let's keep an eye on the [GitHub issue](https://github.com/pytorch/pytorch/issues/5059) to see where this goes...

-As a final note, I can't help it but leave here one of my favorite [Dilbert](https://www.dilbert.com)'s comic straps:
+As a final note, I can't help it but leave here one of my favorite [Dilbert](https://www.dilbert.com)'s comic strips:
 ![Dilbert.com](https://assets.amuniversal.com/321a39e06d6401301d80001dd8b71c47)